 15. 8 on ground floor in annexe, 1 suitable for disabled.

-2 lounge areas, public bar, conservatory restaurant, dining room, free Wi-Fi, in-room TV (Freeview), ½-acre garden (covered sunken garden), harbour sailing.
+open-plan lounge areas, bar, conservatory restaurant, dining room, free Wi-Fi, in-room TV (Freeview), ½-acre garden (covered sunken garden), harbour sailing.

 ‘subtle’ in restaurant.

 all ages welcomed.

 allowed in garden rooms (£10 per night), bar.

 per room B&B £110–£240, D,B&B (Sun–Thurs in low season only, except bank hols and school hols) £160–£240. À la carte £29.

 Good Hotel Guide Review